LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/11.1-Serverless_Fns/README.md

 The name can be misleading, as there are still servers involved in the process.
 However, the cloud provider manages the servers, and we developers do not have to worry about them.

 The cloud provider just makes sure that of autoscaling, monitoring, etc. If no one visits it will have pretty much no server running.
 As soon as someone visits, it will start a server and run the code.
 If there are 20 people visiting, it will start more servers.
-If a lot of people are visiting, it will start a lot of servers, no really servers but yeah.
+If a lot of people are visiting, it will start a lot of servers, not really but yeah.

 Easier definition: What if you could just write your express routes and run a command.
 The app would automatically